 Well, teachers and homeschoolers of 9th-grade students, it is official: they have made it to high school.
 With this significant milestone comes more responsibility, new challenges, and more real-life application of their knowledge, and their money education is no exception.
-You may struggle with knowing what specific topics they should be learning throughout this pivotal year but fear not.
+You may struggle with knowing what specific topics they should learn throughout this pivotal year, but fear not.
 In this guide, we will walk through the primary concepts every 9th-grader should understand, specific ways to approach teaching these topics, and even include a dynamic and effective lesson plan for each category.
 Whether your instruction begins with elementary economics, banks and banking, investment, budgeting, insurance, or taxation, you can ensure a comprehensive financial curriculum by covering each of these topics.
-Let’s take a closer look at these ideas, so you can get your students off on the right foot for success in high school and beyond.
+Let’s take a closer look at these ideas so that you can get your students off on the right foot for success in high school and beyond.

 National Standards for Personal Finance Education

 Our free cheat sheet covers every learning objective in the National Standards for Personal Finance Education and the corresponding Kids' Money Lesson Plans - we cover each and every standard!

 Behind every quality financial education is a solid understanding of the basics.
 Economics is a complex and challenging subject that requires a foundation to move forward and learn well.
 Teachers can go over foundational economic ideas, including scarcity, supply and demand, decision-making, allocation of goods and services, and the motive of profit.
 You can get into the factors of production, touching on natural, human, and capital resources, entrepreneurship, and technology.
 You can expand on students’ understanding of wants and needs, including how these desires affect economic decisions on a personal, local, national, and international level.
 Many 9th-graders grasp how money works, but you can go deeper into issues like inflation, stagflation, and the role of government in money production and control.